anamitra-tech/ML-Projects/Customer Churn Buisness Level PROJECT/README.md

 - XGBoost

 Each model was:
 - Class-weighted / imbalance-aware
 - Evaluated using **Recall & F1-score**
 - Tested using a recall-oriented probability threshold
+- **Preprocessed *after* train–validation splitting to prevent data leakage and ensure honest cross-validation performance**

 ---